 Garland Ceremony or Lei Ceremony: The bride and groom exchange garlands of flowers.
 This is a common part of Indian weddings, where the ceremony is called varmala or jaimala and represents a proposal by the bride and acceptance by the groom.
 It also represents their new unity, blessed by nature.
 In Hawaiian weddings, the bride and groom typically exchange leis.
 The families may also exchange leis with the couple.
 Leis represent the love and respect you have for the person you are giving it to and the unity of the new family.

-Broom Jumping: An African-American tradition that has its roots in slavery times when slaves couldn't marry.
+Broom Jumping: An African-American tradition that has its roots in the time period when enslaved people couldn't marry.
 Typically the family places the broom on the ground, and the bride and groom jump over it together.
 The broom can then decorate a place of honor in their home.

 Lasso Ceremony: Lasso or rope is placed around the bride and groom's shoulders, usually by the officiant.
 Sometimes rosary beads or orange flowers are used instead of a rope.
 It can also be placed around the couple's necks, or wrists.

 Celtic Oathing Stone: The couple holds or puts their hands on a stone during their vows to "set them in stone"